 The department accepted Harmon’s closure report and certification for the former hazardous waste land disposal unit in June 1996; however, because hazardous waste remained in place after closure, the area is also required to go through a period of post-closure care.
 As part of the post-closure care, Harmon is required to perform long-term monitoring and maintenance of the closed land disposal unit.

 The department, in coordination with EPA, incorporate the approved final remedy for the facility in Harmon’s hazardous waste permits, which were issued July 31, 1996.
 The final remedy for contaminated groundwater is monitored natural attenuation, which includes microorganisms and sunlight naturally breaking down the contaminant.
 In order to protect human health, a Deed Notice was filed with the Jackson County Recorder of Deeds and the Jackson County Public Works department on Sept.
 12, 1996.
 The notice informs potential future buyers of the property that it had been used to manage hazardous waste, which has impacted some of the soil and groundwater.
 The contamination is limited to a small area on the facility property and is covered with a low permeability asphalt cap.

 The department allowed GETS, successor-in-interest to Harmon, to suspend the operation of the SVE system in September 2001, when sampling results indicated the concentration of contaminants in soils were below previously approved site-specific risk levels.
 The SVE system is still in place and has remained idle since 2001.
-The department may require GETS to restart the SVE system if groundwater monitoring shows that contaminant concentrations are increasing above applicable levels.
-GETS currently samples the groundwater four times a year as part of their monitoring program.
+The department may require the SVE system to be restarted if groundwater monitoring shows that contaminant concentrations are increasing above applicable levels.
+Alstom, the current facility owner, currently samples the groundwater four times a year as part of its monitoring program.
 The former hazardous waste land disposal area is currently used as a parking lot.